SAFE-Stack/docs/docs/server-side-rendering.md

 In the JavaScript ecosystem this is also as known as "isomorphic app" or "universal app".

-In SAFE stack Server-Side Rendering can be done with [fable-react](https://github.com/fable-compiler/fable-react).

 ### Why using SSR?

 #### Pros